-- Discuss the origins of medical ethics. - Apply medical/professional ethics in the context of a broader societal ethic. - Explain the role of ethical behavior in health care delivery. - Explain concepts of personal honesty, integrity, accountability, competence and compassion as ethical imperatives in health care. - Identify legal and professional standards and relate each to practice in health professions. - Identify specific situations and conditions that give rise to ethical dilemmas in health care. - Explain select concepts embodied in the principles of patients' rights, the doctrine of informed (patient) consent and other issues related to patients' rights. - Explain the legal implications of professional liability, malpractice, professional negligence and other legal doctrines applicable to professional practice. - Describe the importance of accurate, complete and correct methods of documentation as a legal/ethical imperative. - Explore theoretical situations and questions relating to the ethics of care and health care delivery. - Explain legal terms, principles, doctrines and laws specific to the radiologic sciences. - Outline the conditions necessary for a valid malpractice claim. - Describe institutional and professional liability protection typically available to the radiographer. - Describe the components and implications of informed consent. - Identify standards for disclosure relative to informed consent. - Describe how consent forms are used relative to specific radiographic procedures. - Differentiate between civil and criminal liability. - Define tort and explain the differences between intentional and unintentional torts.
+- Discuss the origins of medical ethics. - Apply medical and professional ethics in the context of a broader societal ethic. - Explain the role of ethical behavior in health care delivery. - Explain concepts of personal honesty, integrity, accountability, competence and compassion as ethical imperatives in health care. - Identify legal and professional standards and relate each to practice in health professions. - Identify specific situations and conditions that give rise to ethical dilemmas in health care. - Explain select concepts embodied in the principles of patients' rights, the doctrine of informed consent and other issues related to patients' rights. - Explain the legal implications of professional liability, malpractice, professional negligence and other legal doctrines applicable to professional practice. - Describe the importance of accurate, complete and correct methods of documentation as a legal/ethical imperative. - Explore theoretical situations and questions relating to the ethics of care and health care delivery. - Explain legal terms, principles, doctrines and laws specific to the radiologic sciences. - Outline the conditions necessary for a valid malpractice claim. - Describe institutional and professional liability protection typically available to the radiographer. - Describe the components and implications of informed consent. - Identify standards for informed consent and disclosure of protected health information. - Describe how consent forms are used relative to specific radiographic procedures. - Differentiate between civil and criminal liability. - Define tort and explain the differences between intentional and unintentional torts.

-Human Structure and Function
+Human Anatomy and Physiology